Entanglement-symmetries of covariant channels: Introduction

 \subsection{Acknowledgements}

 We thank David Reutter and Jamie Vicary for useful discussions.
-We are grateful to Makoto Yamashita for comments and suggestions regarding invariant traces on $G$-$C^*$-algebras which led to the inclusion of Appendix~\ref{sec:app}.
-The work was supported by EPSRC.
+We are grateful to Makoto Yamashita for comments and suggestions regarding invariant traces on f.d. $G$-$C^*$-algebras which led to the inclusion of Appendix~\ref{sec:app}.
+This work has been funded by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 817581).
+The work has also been funded by EPSRC (grant number EP/R513179/1).

 \ignore{